EmpowerCourse/chikn-tinder-api/README.md

 - `id`: The unique identifier of the chicken.
 - `name`: The name of the chicken.
 - `location`: The location of the chicken.
-- `imgUrl`: The image URL of the chicken.
+- `imgurl`: The image URL of the chicken.
 - `description`: The description of the chicken.
 - `updoots`: The number of updoots (upvotes) the chicken has received.
 - `downdoots`: The number of downdoots (downvotes) the chicken has received.